 [Perhaps I grew more calluses on my feet and didn't know about it!]

 And while the pin-pricks did not seem as bad, the anxiety of waiting was still the same.
 Yes, my mind was still imagining all sorts of pain as I lay there waiting for someone to apply the needles.
-So when Doctor Yang's son arrived, my entire body stiffened with anticipation, which is not a good thing.
+So when Edward Yang's son arrived, my entire body stiffened with anticipation, which is not a good thing.
 The problem is that as the muscle become hard, it makes the skin resistant to acupuncture needles.
 This is the reason why body builders tend to feel more pain than people with less bulk; they have more tissue doing the resisting.

 It took some heavy mental work for me to force my body to relax.
 And this is probably why the pin-pricks to my feet were not as uncomfortable this time around.

 In the case of a female patient who came in ahead of me, her procedure required that several needles be applied to her hands.
-During the initial diagnosis, Doctor Yang informed her that it may be painful because there are more nerves in a person's hands.
+During the initial diagnosis, Edward Yang informed her that it may be painful because there are more nerves in a person's hands.
 He suggested using a topical anesthetic, or something to rub on the skin, before the acupuncture procedure to help minimize the pain.